sidk/sidk.github.io/_posts/2020-04-02-review-stop-using-jwt-for-sessions.md

 Now that you've read Sven's article and reached the end of my review, what are next actions you can take?

-For one, if you're "stuck" with using JWTs or still believe in their usefulness for maintaining sessions, realize that the arguments raised in this article against JWTs can still be helpful.
+If you're "stuck" with using JWTs or still believe in their usefulness for maintaining sessions, realize that the arguments raised in this article against JWTs can still be helpful.
 Regardless of which side you're on, I think everyone agrees with the fact that users and their information must be kept safe.

 If you haven't already, check out my article on [mistakes that can be made when using JWTs](https://www.ducktypelabs.com/5-mistakes-web-developers-should-avoid-when-using-jwts-for-authentication/).